uamuzibora/uamuzibora.org/projects/index.md

  3. **Follow up** - to identify patients who have exited care and ensure they are contacted, by SMS reminder and by phone call, to support return to clinic and retention in care.

  4. **Reporting** - to create standardised reports for the Ministry of Health that can be accessed at clinic, district, provincial and national levels to inform public health and clinical decision making.

+_The [Child Health](/projects/child) mobile IT work supports:_

+ 1. **Clinical decision support** - to follow Integrated Management of Childhood Illness (IMCI) algorithm using mobile information technology to standardise diagnosis and treatment at child under five outpatient clinics.